Vanessa Lachey

-Vanessa Joy Lachey (née Minnillo; born November 9, 1980) is an American television host, model and actress.
+Vanessa Joy Lachey (born November 9, 1980) is a Filipino-American model and actress.
 She was named Miss Teen USA in 1998.
 She has been a New York–based correspondent for Entertainment Tonight and hosted Total Request Live on MTV.
 She has starred in two network sitcoms and hosted various competition and reality shows.
 Lachey portrayed the lead role in the CBS crime drama television series NCIS: Hawaiʻi (2021–2024) for three seasons.

 Early life

 Vanessa Joy Minnillo was born at the 13th Air Force Regional Medical Center at Clark Air Base in Angeles City, Philippines.
 Her father, Vincent Charles Minnillo, is an American citizen who was born in Cleveland, Ohio, while her mother, Helen Ramos Bercero, was born in Manila, Philippines.
 Minnillo has an adopted brother who is two years older.
 Her family moved frequently because of her father's service in the Air Force.
 She lived in Washington, California, Nevada, Florida, Germany, and Japan and attended eleven schools in nine years.
 Minnillo's parents separated in 1983 and divorced in 1986.
 Her mother left the family when Vanessa was 9 years old.

 Minnillo's parents both remarried.
 She and her brother Vincent Jr. relocated to Turkey with their mother and stepfather.
 By 1991, in the wake of Operation Desert Shield, they returned to their father's home, eventually settling in Charleston, South Carolina, where Minnillo attended the Roman Catholic Bishop England High School.
 From then on, she lived with her father and stepmother, Donna.
 She has said she had "a very rocky, challenging, and tumultuous childhood."